centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 **What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?**

-Instances of the dataset are a Danish domain site including metadata such as;
+Instances of the dataset are Danish domain sites, which further include metadata such as:

 |     | Column      | Dtype  |